 The Silverstone-based team has recorded a single 1-2 finish in its history.
 Jordan finished first and second at the memorable 1998 Belgian Grand Prix, with Damon Hill leading home team-mate Ralf Schumacher.
 It was the first victory for Eddie Jordan’s eponymous team.

 Since then, the team has scored one other double podium result.
-That came under their Racing Point guise, when Sergio Perez took victory and Lance Stroll finished in third place.
+That came under their Racing Point guise, when Sergio Perez took victory and Lance Stroll finished in third place at the 2020 Sakhir Grand Prix.

 The Red Bull junior team has taken two wins since joining Formula 1 in 2006 but is yet to record a 1-2 finish.
 In their history, the team has scored just one double top five result, with both Yuki Tsunoda and Pierre Gasly finishing in the top five with AlphaTauri at the 2021 Abu Dhabi Grand Prix.